Skip to navigation Skip to main content

 INFO:

 The new Eleventy Transform is now preferred for situations that are not asynchronous-friendly (Handlebars, macros in Nunjucks, et al).
-For asynchronous-friendly templates (e.g. Nunjucks, Liquid, WebC, JavaScript), the Asynchronous Shortcode is another option.
+For asynchronous-friendly templates (e.g. Nunjucks, Liquid, JavaScript), the Asynchronous Shortcode is another option.
+If you’re using WebC, use the provided WebC component.

 Expand to see an example of Synchronous usage.